-Types of Medical Malpractice
+Louisville Medical Malpractice Attorney

 Filing a Malpractice Claim in Kentucky

-It is important to know that you must be able to prove three criteria in order to file a claim.
-You must prove your doctor failed to provide the standard of care and s/he made a mistake a reasonable doctor would not have.
-Also, you must show that your injury is a result of your doctor’s negligence or wrongdoing.
-And you must show the damages suffered from the mistake.
+In order to file a medical malpractice claim, you must be able to prove three criteria.
+First, you must prove that your doctor failed to provide the standard of care, making a mistaking that a reasonable doctor would not have.
+Second, you must show the damages you have suffered from the mistake.
+Finally, you must also show that your injury is a direct result of your doctor’s negligence or wrongdoing.